TEvans-Developer/HomeLab/README.md

 <br>ii.
 After gaining access we will input the command <i> sudo su </i> to help set up our C2 server by dropping us into the root shell.

 <br>iii.
 Our next set of commands will be used to download Sliver, which will be our Command and Control (C2) framework.
+Follow these commands.

 <br> wget https://github.com/BishopFox/sliver/releases/download/v1.5.34/sliver-server_linux -O /usr/local/bin/sliver-server
 <br> chmod +x /usr/local/bin/sliver-server